Climate zone 6, -23.3 ° to -17.8 °

 To be able to enjoy green climbing plants in the winter, it is good if you opt for evergreen climbing plants such as the hedera or star jasmine.
 The star jasmine also has beautiful flowers in the spring.

 Self-adhesive climbing plants attach themselves to the surface with adhesive roots.
 You can have these climbing plants climb on walls or fences.

 Virginia creeper like the Parthenocissus

-Most creepers are deciduous so you will not see foliage but the beautiful branches of the creeper.
+Most climbing plants are deciduous, so you will not see a foliage but the beautiful branches of the climbing plant.

 Honeysuckle - Lonicera

 To create height in the middle of your garden, you can, for example, grow clematis, climbing roses or star jasmine along a climbing frame or rose arch.

 To separate your garden it is better to place 3 climbing plants per linear meter.
 This way your partition will close quickly and the view will be smaller.

 If you allow self-adhesive climbing plants to grow along a wall, you must bear in mind that these adhesive roots can affect your joints.